RosterElf Logo

 Consequence: The issue escalates, trust erodes, and you risk legal claims for failing to address the complaint

-Solution: Acknowledge all complaints within 24-48 hours and follow your established grievance and complaints policy
+Solution: Acknowledge all complaints within 24-48 hours and follow your established formal grievance form

 Not investigating properly or only hearing one side

-Consequence: Unfair outcomes, potential legal liability, and damage to your reputation as an employer
+Consequence: Unfair outcomes, potential legal liability under Fair Work laws, and damage to your reputation as an employer

 Solution: Conduct a thorough impartial investigation following the principles in our workplace investigation guide